Capital Anglesey & Gwynedd: History

 When it launched in December 1998 as Champion 103, it was the first commercial radio station to serve Anglesey and Gwynedd as a whole, although Marcher Coast 96.3 had been broadcasting to a small part of the area for some time from its Colwyn Bay studios.

 Originally owned and operated by the Marcher Radio Group, Champion 103 broadcast from studios at Parc Menai in Bangor, Gwynedd - later sharing its facilities with Coast 96.3.
 In 2000, the four Marcher stations - including Champion - were brought by the GWR Group and became part of The One Network.

 In March 2009, following Global Radio's takeover of GCap Media, Champion was rebranded as Heart Cymru as part of a rollout of the Heart network across 29 local radio stations owned by Global.
 By this point, local programming had been reduced to ten hours on weekdays and seven hours at weekends.

 In July 2010, Global closed the Bangor studios and moved Heart Cymru's operations to the former Marcher headquarters in Gwersyllt, near Wrexham.
 By this point, the three Heart stations serving North Wales Coast, Cheshire & North East Wales and the Wirral were merged into one regional station, Heart North West and Wales.
 Heart Cymru was not affected by the network restructuring.

 On 6 February 2014, Global announced that Heart Cymru would be rebranded as Capital, with the North Wales licence of Real Radio Wales being sold to Communicorp and relaunched as a new separate Heart station for North and Mid Wales.

 Capital Cymru was launched on 6 May 2014.
 All local output, including extended Welsh language shows, news bulletins and network opt-outs were retained.

 On 23 May 2019, Capital Cymru dropped all of Capital's networked programming and introduced a full schedule of local output, including an additional Welsh-language daytime show.
-The station retains both the Capital branding and much of the network's Contemporary hit radio music playlist.
+The station retained both the Capital branding and the tweaked CHR music playlist.

-The Sky VIP Official Big Top 40, simulcast on Heart North Wales, continues to air on Sunday afternoons.
-Outside programming hours, the station broadcasts automated output, including a full hour of Welsh language music at 5am on weekday mornings.
+The Official Big Top 40, simulcast on Heart North Wales, continued to air on Sunday afternoons.
+Outside programming hours, the station broadcast automated output, including a full hour of Welsh language music at 5am on weekday mornings.

+In January 2025, it was reported that Capital Cymru would lose all of its Welsh language programming following the broadcast regulator Ofcom's decision to relax local content obligations for commercial radio, apart from news.

+The station ended local programming in Welsh at 7pm on 21 February 2025 before resuming network programming from London two days later, effectively becoming a relay of Capital North West and North Wales.
+It now simulcasts a national drivetime show for Wales on weekdays, presented by Josh Andrews and Kally Davies and broadcast from Global's Cardiff Bay studios.
+Local news and traffic bulletins were retained.

 Programming

-The majority of Capital Cymru's output is produced and broadcast from Global's Wrexham studios - including presenter-led programming from 6am-7pm on weekdays, 9am-12pm on Saturdays and 9am-4pm on Sundays The Sky VIP Official Big Top 40 on Sunday afternoons originates from Global's London headquarters.

-The station's local presenters are Alistair James (Capital Breakfast, Saturday mornings), Cerian Griffith (weekday daytime), Kev Bach (weekday afternoon), Megan Llŷn (Sunday mornings) and Owain Llyr (Sunday afternoons).
+Most networked programming originates from Global's London headquarters.

+National programming for Wales is produced and broadcast from Global's Cardiff Bay studios on weekdays from 4–7pm, presented by Josh Andrews and Kally Davies.